Advance Care Planning

 - The witnesses must sign the form on the same date that you sign the form but only after you have signed it in their presence.

-- Neither witness can be your Patient Advocate, spouse, parent, brother, sister, child, grandchild, heir, physician or employee of your physician or hospital.
+- Neither witness can be your Patient Advocate, spouse, parent, brother, sister, child, grandchild, heir, physician or employee of hospital.

 - By signing the witnesses attest that they witnessed your signing the Patient Advocate form and that they believe you to be of sound mind and under no duress, fraud or undue influence.